Review: "A People's Tragedy: The Russian Revolution, 1891-1924"

 Throughout Orlando Figes’ book A People’s Tragedy: A History of the Russian Revolution, the author explores many of the underlying components that made the Russian Revolution of 1917 possible.
 Specifically, Figes raises the questions: How did the Russian Revolution occur?
 Where did it begin?
 What factors helped the revolutionary movement take root in tsarist Russia?
 Can the Revolution trace its origins to one single person or event?
 Was the Revolution avoidable?
-Finally, and perhaps most importantly, what was the Russian Revolution’s enduring legacy?
+Finally, and perhaps most importantly, what was the Russian Revolution’s most enduring impact and legacy?

 Figes' Main Points

 Using a “bottom-up” style analysis, Figes makes the point that the Russian Revolution was not an elite-driven event like most uprisings throughout the course of human history.
 Rather, Figes contends that it was a revolution of the people – one in which common, ordinary individuals revolted and systematically dismantled the social, political, and economic underpinnings of Tsarist Russia.
-Because the Russian revolutionaries understood the concept that power existed in numbers, Figes argues that many of the Bolsheviks turned to the Russian people as a means of inflicting greater damage on Tsar Nicholas II’s regime; encouraging radical dissent and anarchy against imperial rule.
+Because the Russian revolutionaries understood the concept that power exists in numbers, Figes argues that many of the Bolsheviks turned to the Russian people as a means of inflicting greater damage on Tsar Nicholas II’s regime; encouraging radical dissent and anarchy against imperial rule.

 With so many individuals taking a stand against the Tsarist government, traditional Russian society quickly imploded as the weakness of Nicholas II and his centralized government structure gave way to overwhelming rebellions and revolts driven by the Russian people.
 With millions of people rallied to the Bolshevik cause, Nicholas and his regime simply could not resist the popular front that emerged to challenge his rule; thus, guaranteeing a seizure of power by the Communists.